GE boss to meet French minister as Alstom deal progresses

 It could, however, be less politically sensitive than a full takeover offer for the company, talk of which caused Alstom shares to soar on Thursday.

-Alstom was bailed out by the French state in 2004 and relies heavily on orders from national rail operator SNCF and utility EDF (EDF.PA).
+Alstom was bailed out by the French state in 2004 and relies heavily on orders from national rail operator SNCF and utility EDF.
 It employs 93,000 worldwide, with about half of its French total of 18,000 in the power business.

 Alstom's power assets include turbines for coal, gas and nuclear power plants, wind farms and systems for power transmission and distribution.